shellscape/Brew/README.md

 * Brew is a spartan release, no extra fluff or unnecessary extras.
 * Brew contains all of the as-yet unreleased bug fixes from the JuiceUI master repository.

+* Community interaction - This is a big one.
+If an issue, problem, pull request, etc. gets posted here, it's going to get looked into.

 ## Documentation

 The demo site for Brew is located at http://shellscape.org/brew.